Minnesota HARP Refinancing Specialist Uses New HARP 2.0 Program to Help Seriously Underwater Minnesota Homeowners Lower Their Interest Rates

 Updated HARP 2.0 government program provides refinancing options to Minnesota homeowners who are living under negative equity by allowing them to refinance at lower interest rates.

-Maple Grove, MN -- (SBWIRE) -- 09/04/2012 -- In October 2011, Fannie Mae and Freddie Mac along with the Federal Housing Finance Agency (FHFA) announced modifications to the Home Affordable Refinance Program to make it easier for lenders to refinance mortgages in Minnesota that are HARP Eligible.
+Edina, MN -- (SBWIRE) -- 10/01/2012 -- In October 2011, Fannie Mae and Freddie Mac along with the Federal Housing Finance Agency (FHFA) announced modifications to the Home Affordable Refinance Program to make it easier for lenders to refinance mortgages in Minnesota that are HARP Eligible.

 The Home Affordable Refinance Program is a financial aid program announced by the US federal government in 2009 to help millions of homeowners who are either near-underwater or underwater (means you have zero - or even negative - equity in your home) to refinance into a fixed loan with lower monthly payments.